 3 ways to make talking easier

-- Plan when and how you’re going to open up the conversation.
+- Plan when and how you’re going to have the conversation.
 For example, you could book a time and room at work to chat with a colleague, or ask a friend over for a cup of tea.
 Turn off the TV or radio, put mobile phones out of sight and make sure the rest of the family, colleagues and pets are unlikely to need your attention for a while.

 - Show them a copy of your written asthma action plan as it contains all the really important information about your asthma.
 It can help you explain your asthma triggers and medicines, and what you have to do if you have asthma symptoms or an asthma attack.

 - Give them our website details.
-Either before or after you’ve talked to someone, ask them to read up about the asthma basics with our What is asthma? and What is severe asthma? pages, and this page about supporting friends or colleagues with asthma.
+Either before or after you’ve talked to someone, ask them to read up about the asthma basics with our What is asthma? and What is severe asthma? pages, and look at this page about supporting friends or colleagues with asthma.

 6 phrases to help explain severe asthma

-The words and phrases you use to explain severe asthma will depend on who you’re talking to.
-Use these helpful summaries to get you started – you can change them depending on your relationship to the person, how long you’ve known them and how comfortable you feel saying certain things…
+How you explain severe asthma will depend on who you’re talking to.
+Try these helpful summaries to get you started – you can change them depending on your relationship to the person, how long you’ve known them and how comfortable you feel saying certain things…

 To explain what asthma is…

 “Having asthma means sometimes the tubes that take air into my lungs don’t work very well.
 Think of a straw.
 You can usually suck through lots of air.
-But if you hold the straw so the hole is narrower, then you can’t through suck as much air.
+But if you pinch the straw so the hole is narrower, then you can’t through suck as much air.
 That’s what it’s like for people with asthma.”

 To explain what severe asthma is…

 “Most people with asthma can take medicines that prevent the symptoms.
 For the 1 in 20 people in the UK with asthma who have severe asthma, like me, the usual medicines don’t work so the symptoms are much harder to control.”